Clastify logo

 Factors affecting transpiration rate

-Other factors matter too because they change evaporation or diffusion.
+Other factors matter too, because they change evaporation or diffusion.
 More air movement carries humid air away from the leaf and usually increases transpiration.
 Higher light intensity tends to open stomata for photosynthesis, which increases transpiration.
-When stomata close, water loss falls, especially at night or during water stress, but carbon dioxide entry is also restricted and photosynthesis may be limited.
+When stomata close, water loss falls, especially at night or during water stress, but carbon dioxide entry is restricted and photosynthesis may be limited.

 Measuring stomatal density